Ephesians 5:20 (NKJV)20 giving thanks always for all things to God the Father in the name of our Lord Jesus Christ,

 Romans 8:28 'And we know that all things work together for good to them that love God, to them who are the called according to his purpose. '

 Catastrophes like earthquakes, hurricanes, and even terrorist attacks remind us that, indeed, we live in a sin-cursed world.
-Not only do tragedies like these cause many to lose their lives, they often leave countless others in their wake---roiling in doubt and disbelief.
+Not only do tragedies like these cause many to lose their lives, but they also often leave countless others in their wake---roiling in doubt and disbelief.
 The horrors of human suffering can stain our minds and souls and often obscure our vision of the God who is there.
 How are we supposed to respond?

 Closer to home, we experience the curse of sin in personal ways through losses or disappointments that grieve the heart.
 We may wonder in all honesty at such times what verses like Romans 8:28 mean.
 Does Christ call His followers to simply put on a plastic smile and somehow grin and bear it?